zecure/shadowd.zecure.org/content/documentation/architecture.md

         "version": "...",
         "client_ip": "...",
         "caller": "...",
+        "resource": "...",
         "input": {
             "...": "..."
+        },
+        "hashes": {
+            "...": "..."
         }
     }

 The dictionary *input* contains identifiers/pathes and the associated values of all user input.
+The dictionary *hashes* contains algorithms and the associated values of the executed script file.

 ### Response